 - 1. A comprehensive discussion with each employee will take place during the hiring process to ensure compatibility with the St. James Co-operative Preschool's Program Statement and the requirements of the Child Care and Early Years Act. - 2.
-The Self- Regulating Policy, Procedures and Individual Support Plans will be reviewed with the supervisor by all employees, volunteers, students and others in the classroom prior to working with children for the first time and at least annually thereafter.
-Each review merits a dated sign offof understanding. - 3.
-At least yearly, a performance appraisal of teaching staff's, volunteers' and parents' classroom interactions for monitoring of prohibited practices and compliance with practices of the program statement will take place.
+The Self- Regulating Policy, Procedures and Individual Support Plans will be reviewed with the supervisor by all employees, volunteers, students and others in the classroom prior to working with children for the first time and when necessary thereafter.
+Each review merits a dated sign off of understanding and to be kept in the individual's file.

+- 3. At least yearly, a performance appraisal of teaching staff's, volunteers' and parents' classroom interactions for monitoring of prohibited practices and compliance with practices of the program statement will take place.
 This will be reviewed and signed by involved parties and placed on file. - 4.
 All staff will receive a review of their current year at the preschool's year end for their personnel files. - 5.
 The Executive will review annually all related self regulation policies and procedures to ensure their relevancy and their continued reflection of the CCEYA.